theBrianCui/ProtoWatch/README.md

 ProtoWatch
 ==========

 ProtoWatch is a programmable stopwatch webapp developed using the React.js framework.
-ProtoWatch features the ability to program multiple, individual stopwatches in order, each with unique properties such as time limit or audio feedback, which will activate on-demand or when the previous stopwatch completes.
+ProtoWatch enables users  to program multiple, individual stopwatches in order, each with unique properties such as time limit or audio feedback, which will activate on-demand or when the previous stopwatch completes.
+[Use and play with **the latest build here**](https://analytalica.github.io/ProtoWatch/build/index.html), which runs completely in the browser.

+Features:

+ - **A programmable stopwatch** composed of multiple stopwatches, each feature complete with play/pause, time limits (optional), and count direction.
+ - **High precision timing,** enabling no loss of time precision when transitioning between stopwatches chained together with automatic playback.
+ - **Audio feedback** using [SoundJS](http://www.createjs.com/soundjs) indicating when stopwatches are played and completed (more audio cues planned!).
+ - **Mobile and desktop support** with an adaptive design for small and high resolution displays alike.

 React documentation can be found [here](http://facebook.github.io/react/docs/getting-started.html).